ashwinsingh7/Applied-Econometrics/README.md

-# Applied Econometrics: Impact of COVID-19 on the Stock Market
+# Applied Econometrics: Modelling the Stock Market in 2020 Using Macroeconomics Variables and Covid-19 Events

 ## Project Overview